Collegiate-Edu-Nation/easy-ftc/README.md

 ### Android Studio

 - Add the .aar to FtcRobotController/libs/
-- Add implementation to TeamCode's buid.gradle like so
+- Add implementation to TeamCode's build.gradle like so

         dependencies {
             implementation project(':FtcRobotController')